APO-SRE/fso-lab-devops/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

 ### Packer

 [Packer](https://packer.io/) is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
 Packer is lightweight, runs on every major operating system, and is highly performant.
 A machine image (or immutable VM image) is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.

-As part of this project, Packer is used to create immutable VM images consisting of a standardized installation of CentOS 7.9 with a set of common software.
+As part of this project, Packer is used to create immutable VM images consisting of a standardized installation of Amazon Linux 2 with a set of common software.
 These static images are later used by Terraform when standing-up the infrastructure and compute resources needed by workshop participants.
-Currently, these VMs consist of the following types:
+Currently, these VMs consist of the following type:

--	__LPAD VM__: A 'Launchpad' VM with pre-configured tooling for Kubernetes and Serverless CLI Operations.
+-	__LPAD VM__: A 'Launchpad' VM with pre-configured tooling for Kubernetes and AWS CLI Operations.
--	__APM-Platform VM__: An APM Platform stand-alone VM designed for Application Performance Monitoring.
-It consists of the AppDynamics Enterprise Console, Controller, and Events Service.

-For SE-lead workshops, these VM images are built and maintained by AppDynamics.
+For SE-lead workshops, these VM images are built and maintained by Cisco/AppDynamics.
 However, all of the artifacts used to build the images are present in this project, so customers are free to customize and build their own VM images if desired.

 ### Terraform

 [Terraform](https://terraform.io/) is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.
 The infrastructure Terraform can manage includes low-level components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc.

-In this project, Terraform is used to automate the deployment of the Lab infrastructure, including VPCs, subnets, security groups, load balancers, and VMs using templates.
-The SE can also specify the number of environments needed (one for each participant) as well as the lab sequence start number, such as Lab01, Lab02, Lab03, etc.
+In this project, Terraform is used to automate the deployment of the Lab infrastructure, including VPCs, subnets, security groups, load balancers, Kubdernetes clusters, and VMs using templates.

 ## Get Started

-To configure the AppDynamics Cloud workshop environments, the first step is to set-up your local environment by installing the needed software.
+To configure the FSO Lab workshop environments, the first step is to set-up your local environment by installing the needed software.

 ### Prerequisites
 You install Packer and Terraform on a control node, usually your local laptop, which then uses the cloud CLI and/or SSH to communicate with your cloud resources and managed nodes.

 ## Installation Instructions - macOS

 The following open source software needs to be installed on the host macOS machine:

--	Homebrew 3.3.10
+-	Homebrew 3.3.11
 -	Git 2.34.1
 -	Packer 1.7.8
 -	Terraform 1.1.3